SemClone/community/docs/_blog/2025-12-04-welcome-to-semclone-community.md

 4. **Report** - Generate SBOMs, notices, and documentation
 5. **Monitor** - Continuous compliance in CI/CD pipelines

 But we go further.
-With **MCP-SEMCLONE**, we bring compliance directly into your IDE—integrated with AI coding assistants like Cursor, Cline, and others.
+With **MCP-SEMCLONE**, we bring compliance directly into your IDE—integrated with AI coding assistants like Kiro, Cursor, Cline, and others.
 Ask your AI: *"Is this project safe for commercial distribution?"* Get instant, automated compliance analysis.

 ## The SEMCL.ONE Toolchain

-Our platform is built on 11+ specialized tools, each solving a specific compliance challenge:
+Our platform is built on 11+ specialized small tools, each solving a specific compliance challenge:

 ### Package Intelligence